popphp/docs/installation.rst

 Installation
 ============

-Installing Pop PHP is simple and there are couple of different options.
-You can use Composer or you can download the stand-alone version from the website http://www.popphp.org/
+There are a couple of different options to install the Pop PHP Framework.
+You can use Composer or you can download the stand-alone version from the website http://www.popphp.org/.

 Using Composer
 --------------